5. Lesson 5 - Personal Yacht

 This is the simplest algorithm for following a direction, but it's not the smoothest.
 Fortunately, line following is exactly the same task as direction following.
 Therefore, you could check the tutorials for line following with 3 or more states or proportional line following.
 The logic is exactly the same.

-So, if we put just a switch block that compares whether the value read by the color sensor is less than 27:
+Suppose we use a single switch block that checks whether the value read by the color sensor is less than 27:

 Tasks to finish a class